mihail911/CS221Project/Notes.md

 Next I thought to add combination features.
 I just included `code + (title/description word)` for the sake of efficiency.

+One problem: it thinks CS108 and Math108 are closely related.
+I'm going to remove the code11s feature and see if that helps.

 ### Profiling

 It takes way too long to run.
 I spent about two hours trying to get the Python profiler to give me something useful, but I couldn't get it to work so I'm rewriting the program in Haskell.